felixfbecker/php-language-server/README.md

 Everything else will be a patch release.
 All classes are considered internal and are not subject to semver.

+## Installation

+The recommended installation method is through [Composer](https://getcomposer.org/).
+Simply run

+    composer require felixfbecker/language-server

+and you will get the latest stable release and all dependencies.
+Running `composer update` will update the server to the latest non-breaking version.

+## Running

+Start the language server with

+    php vendor/felixfbecker/language-server/bin/php-language-server.php

+### Command line arguments

+#### `--tcp=host:port` (optional)
+Causes the server to use a tcp connection for communicating with the language client instead of using STDIN/STDOUT.
+The server will try to connect to the specified address.
+Strongly recommended on Windows because of blocking STDIO.

+Example:

+    php bin/php-language-server.php --tcp=127.0.0.1:12345

+#### `--memory-limit=integer` (optional)
+Sets memory limit for language server.
+Equivalent to [memory-limit](http://php.net/manual/en/ini.core.php#ini.memory-limit) php.ini directive.
+By default there is no memory limit.

+Example:

+    php bin/php-language-server.php --memory-limit=256M

 ## Used by
  - [vscode-php-intellisense](https://github.com/felixfbecker/vscode-php-intellisense)